xcheng85/modern-opengl-app/docs/vulkan-di.md

     createSwapChain();  entity: swap chain, deps on surface + logic device, old swap chain must be referenced during resize

+    createSemaphore(): for acquire images to render in the swapchain

     createImageViews();

     createRenderPass();